Skip to main content

 The cardiovascular system, a vast network of blood vessels with the heart at its center, is exquisitely sensitive to these hormonal signals.
 Estrogen, for instance, plays a direct role in maintaining the flexibility and health of the arterial walls.

 It influences the production of nitric oxide, a molecule that helps blood vessels relax and widen, promoting healthy blood flow and regulating blood pressure.
-Testosterone similarly contributes to and has been shown to have beneficial effects on cholesterol levels and inflammatory processes within the arteries.
+Testosterone similarly contributes to vascular health and has been shown to have beneficial effects on cholesterol levels and inflammatory processes within the arteries.

 Progesterone also interacts with the cardiovascular system, influencing fluid balance and the tone of blood vessels.
 The central question, therefore, becomes how the specific molecular structure of a therapeutic hormone, whether bioidentical or synthetic, influences these delicate interactions within the cardiovascular system.
 The answer lies in the details of their metabolism and their precise effects at the cellular level, a journey that reveals how deeply interconnected our endocrine and cardiovascular systems truly are.